juliojcse/CASHMASTERS_POS/README.md

 # CASHMASTERS_POS
 This solution has three projects.

-CASHMasters_POS - Library
+1.CASHMasters_POS - Library

-CASHMasters_Pos_Tests - Unit tests
+2.CASHMasters_Pos_Tests - Unit tests

-POS_Change - Console app
+3.POS_Change - Console app

+The documentation needed for the library is inside the CASHMasters_POS project within the README.